shesharpnl/hackathon-2023.slack-bot.base-example/README.md

       - name: Checkout repo
         uses: actions/checkout@v2
 ```
 This section defines the job that will be run by the workflow.
-The job is called "post_job_to_slack" and it will run on an Ubuntu environment.
+The job is called `post_job_to_slack` and it will run on an Ubuntu environment.
 The first step in the job checks out the repository that contains the workflow.

 ```yaml
       - name: Setup Node.js